hmazhar/hamelot.io/posts/node_interleaving_amd.md

 | L2 cache/# cores   | 2MB/2       |
 | L3 cache/# cores   | 8MB/8       |

-I noticed a week ago that one of the nodes was performing horribly compared to the other so I decided to do some digging.
+I noticed a a few days ago that one of the nodes was performing horribly compared to the other so I decided to do some digging.
 I installed AMDAPPSDK on both machines and ran the clpeak benchmark with the following results:

 Bad Compute Node: